 How child support payments are enforced

-Inland Revenue can place a deduction notice against your benefit, bank account or wages, requiring a single deduction or regular deductions to pay off your child support debt.
+Inland Revenue can place a deduction notice against your benefit, bank account or wages, meaning they can deduct this amount straight from your benefit, bank account or wages.

 Inland Revenue can also take you to court to enforce payment.
 The enforcement options are similar to civil court cases when the District Court has given a judgment stating that someone owes a certain amount.
 In child support cases the District Court can: